andremaravilha/discorde-tsp/README.md

 When calling any of the functions of the Discorde TSP API, one of the following values is returned:

-* `DISCORDE_RETURN_OK` : if the solver has found a feasible tour.
+* `DISCORDE_RETURN_OK` : If the solver has found a feasible tour.
 It does not guarantee optimality.
 To check optimality, the solver must return DISCORDE_RETURN_OK and the status code must be equal to DISCORDE_STATUS_OPTIMAL.
-* `DISCORDE_RETURN_FAILURE` : returned if the solver was not able to find a feasible tour.
+* `DISCORDE_RETURN_FAILURE` : Returned if the solver was not able to find a feasible tour.

 Once a call to a function of the Discorde TSP API has returned, the status code attribute is set to one the possible values.
-The attribute takes an integer value, but we recommend that you use one of the pre-defined status constants to check the status in your program.
+The attribute takes an integer value, but we recommend using one of the pre-defined status constants to check the status in your program.

-* `DISCORDE_STATUS_OPTIMAL` : the solver stopped because the optimal tour was found.
+* `DISCORDE_STATUS_OPTIMAL` : The solver stopped because the optimal tour was found.
-* `DISCORDE_STATUS_TIMELIMIT` : the solver stopped because it reached the time limit.
+* `DISCORDE_STATUS_TIMELIMIT` : The solver stopped because it reached the time limit.
-* `DISCORDE_STATUS_TARGET` : the solver stopped because it found a tour with cost equal or better than the target value.
+* `DISCORDE_STATUS_TARGET` : The solver stopped because it found a tour with cost equal or better than the target value.
-* `DISCORDE_STATUS_UNKNOWN` : the solver stopped due to some unknown event.
+* `DISCORDE_STATUS_UNKNOWN` : The solver stopped due to some unknown event.

 ### Functions